Mini: Mark IV: 1976–1983

-The 1100 Special and 850 City models were phased out by 1980, and during the same year the engine was upgraded to the improved A-Plus unit from the new Metro in 998cc form, which was now the only engine available in the Mini.
+The 1100 Special and 850 City models were phased out by 1980, and during the same year the engine was upgraded to the improved A-Plus unit from the new Metro in 998 cc form, which was now the only engine available in the Mini.
 This was then followed by a number of incremental developments.

 In 1978, the Mini was one of the key cars made available to disabled motorists under the new Motability scheme.

 Reports of the Mini's imminent demise surfaced again in 1980 with the launch of the Austin Mini-Metro (badging with the word "mini" in all lowercase).
 Faced with competition from a new wave of modern superminis like the Ford Fiesta, Renault 5, and Volkswagen Polo, the Mini was beginning to fall out of favour in many export markets, with the South African, Australian, and New Zealand markets all stopping production around this time.
 Buyers of small cars now wanted modern and practical designs, usually with a hatchback.
 The Metro was therefore in essence, the Mini mechanicals repackaged into a larger hatchback bodyshell.

 Although the Mini continued to be produced after the Metro's launch, production volumes were reduced as British Leyland and its successor Rover Group concentrated on the Metro as its key supermini.
 The original Mini's last year in the top ten of the UK's top selling cars was 1981, as it came ninth and the Metro was fifth.
 The arrival of the Metro also had production of the larger Allegro pruned back before it was finally discontinued in 1982.
 In 1982, BL made 56,297 Minis and over 175,000 Metros.
 Due to their common powertrain package, the Mini received many mechanical upgrades in the early 1980s which were shared with the Metro, such as the A-Plus engine, 12-inch wheels with front disc brakes, improved soundproofing and quieter, stronger transmissions.
 This not only modernised the Mini but, because many of its major subassemblies were now shared with the Metro, made it very cost-effective to produce despite falling sales volumes.